DiddiLeija/DiddiLeija.github.io/index.md

 ## Table of contents

-Find good pages about me, on a “more personal” level than the GitHub profile.
+Find pages about me, on a “more-personal” level than my other profiles.

 ### Maintained pages

 - [My programming story](my_story).
 There, you can read my story since I started to write programs.
 - [My programming profile](profile).
-Read a short document about the things I use.
+Read a short document about the things I do and use.
 - [My Python packages](py_packages).
 Read about some of my uploaded Python packages.
 - [Find me on the Internet](find_me).
 See many links to find me on the web.
 - [My wiki](wiki).
 A small database with pages abut my stuff's concepts.
+- [Info about my Ko-fi page](kofi).
+Would you like to support me with your cents?
+Check out that doc first.

 ### (Unmaintained) pages

 - [My programmer diary](diary).
 An (unmaintained) binnacle.
 - Pages on my [projects section](projects/).
-Projects that deserve a separate page...
+Projects that deserve\[d\] their own page...
   - [`dirty-experiments`](projects/dirty_experiments): Miscellaneous experiments of programming
   - [`DiddiOS`](projects/diddios): A developer-friendly OS, based on Linux
 - My (deprecated) [articles](articles/) section.